ParkerLab/ataqv/README.rst

 On Debian-based Linux distributions, you can install dependencies with::

-  sudo apt install libboost-all-dev libhts-dev libncurses5-dev libtinfo-dev zlib1g-dev lcov
+  sudo apt install libboost-all-dev libhts-dev ncurses-dev libtinfo-dev zlib1g-dev lcov

 and the latest supported option among::